ObsidianWitch/edupr5retro/readme.md

 ## Retro

 Retro is a module containing tools shared between this repository's games.
-Automated test can be run with `retro/test.sh`.
+Tests and all the games can be run sequentially with `retro/run.sh`.

 ## Atelier